Jawny-E/nRF_SWD/README.md

 If you have python installed on your computer setting up a simple HTTP server is luckily fairly simple.
 Underneath is a condensed version of [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server)
 1. Make sure your computer is connected to the same Wireless Network as your ESP32 will be
-2. Use cd to get to the folder where your .bin files are stored
+2. Use cd to get to the folder where your .bin files are stored.
+Feel free to use the .bin files found under doc :)
 ```shell
 $ cd ../Desktop/testfolder
 ```